Curved Page Divider

 Enhanced Maintenance Payments

-Some children in the foster care system may require some special needs.
-Because of this, there are built-in enhanced maintenance payments to foster parents who are kind enough to care for these children.
+Some children in the foster care system may require special needs.
+As a result, there are built-in enhanced maintenance payments to support foster parents who are kind enough to care for these children.

-These payments can be used toward special medical equipment or medications that may be needed outside of specific Medicaid allowances, special transportation, education, and many other things that may help the child's transition to a new care provider be easier and more comfortable for both the child and foster parents.
+These payments can be used toward special medical equipment or medications that may be needed beyond specific Medicaid allowances, as well as for special transportation, education, and other services that can help make the child's transition to a new care provider easier and more comfortable for both the child and foster parents.

-It is important to remember that these payments, allowances, and stipends are put in place to assist with fostering children.
+It is essential to remember that these payments, allowances, and stipends are in place to support the fostering of children.
 They are not meant to cover the total cost of childcare.

 Daycare

 Another high cost that prospective foster parents should consider is the cost of daycare if both of the foster parents are employed full-time.
 While daycare costs in the United States are surging, Virginia also helps cover these costs for foster parents.
-While not directly articulated in the benefits for foster parents, monthly maintenance payments can be used toward supplementing daycare for foster children.
+While not directly stated in the benefits for foster parents, monthly maintenance payments can be used to supplement daycare for foster children.

 Foster Care Tax Credits

 Foster parents can claim extra tax deductions depending on the number of children they have fostered in any given year.
-In 2021, the maximum tax credit for foster parents was $4,000 for a single child and up to $8,000 for two or more children through Child and Dependent Care Credits.
-This is in addition to the federal child tax credit.
+In 2021, the maximum tax credit for foster parents was $4,000 for a single child and up to $8,000 for two or more children through the Child and Dependent Care Credits.
+This is in addition to the federal Child Tax Credit.

 It is again important to remember that this tax credit is in addition to the multiple other government assistance stipends and programs offered to foster parents.